juadiegaitan/CSHL_RNAseq/mydoc/mydoc_systemPipeRNAseq_04.md

 ---
 title: Alignments
 keywords:
-last_updated: Sat Jul  2 14:28:43 2016
+last_updated: Sat Jul  2 16:20:43 2016
 ---

 ## Read mapping with `Bowtie2/Tophat2`
 The NGS reads of this project will be aligned against the reference genome sequence using `Bowtie2/TopHat2` (Kim et al., 2013; Langmead et al., 2012).
 The parameter settings of the aligner are defined in the `tophat.param` file.

 {% highlight r %}
-args <- systemArgs(sysma="param/tophat.param", mytargets="targets.txt")
+args <- systemArgs(sysma="param/tophat.param", mytargets="targets_trim.txt")
 sysargs(args)[1] # Command-line parameters for first FASTQ file
 {% endhighlight %}

 Submission of alignment jobs to compute cluster, here using 72 CPU cores (18 `qsub` processes each with 4 CPU cores).

 {% highlight r %}